jakiyaa/MEga-to-gdrive-transfer/README.md

-# New MEGA transfer after colab update!
+# New MEGA.nz transfer after colab update!

 ## New notebook